 Term Time Leave of Absence

 We are always concerned about the amount of school time pupils miss as a result of family holidays.
 There is no entitlement to time off in term time.
-Leave of absence is only allowed at the discretion of the Headteacher in accordance with the school policy as agreed by the board of governors.
+Leave of absence is only allowed at the discretion of the Head of School in accordance with the school policy as agreed by the board of governors.

 It is our policy: